wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-virtual-device-u1.md

 Perform the following steps to create the StorSimple virtual device.

-1. In the Management Portal, go to the **StorSimple Manager** service.
+1. In the Azure Management Portal, go to the **StorSimple Manager** service.

 2. Go to the **Devices** page.
 Click **Create virtual device** at the bottom of the **Devices** page.